ekmett/cadenza/README.md

 This package will eventually provide a normalized-by-evaluation lambda calculus implementation in ~~Java~~ Kotlin using truffle with an eye towards efficient evaluation.

-cadenza | \ kə-ˈden-zə \ (noun) 1. an virtuosic solo section before the final coda used to display a performer's technique, which is often considerably long
+cadenza | \ kə-ˈden-zə \ (noun) 1. a considerably long virtuosic solo section before the final [coda](https://github.com/ekmett/coda) used to display a performer's technique

-Kotlin code tends to be considerably long, if not so long as the Java code I started this project with, and this is a stepping stone on the way to my [coda](https://github.com/ekmett/coda.git), so here we are.
+Kotlin code tends to be considerably long, if not so long as the Java code I started this project with.

 ## Running